-Faith Sevilla is the Vice President of the Accounting Association for Spring 2019.
-Faith Sevilla transferred to CSUN in Fall 2016, but wasn’t actively involved with club activities until Fall 2017.
-When she became a club member of the Accounting Association, she saw how people cared and helped out each other through the recruiting process, networking events, and accounting classes.
-One of the things she appreciated the most from Accounting Association was that they were able to understand how she was a different person with an extremely outgoing, loud, friendly, and crazy personality.
-When the directorship application was sent out at the end of Fall 2017, she decided to apply for the directorship position.
-In Spring 2018, she became one of the Marketing Directors where she was able to better her organizational and leadership skills.
-For Fall 2018, she became the Executive of Operations for AA and because of her strong personality, eagerness to learn, and leadership skills, she was able to oversee 9 Directors last semester.
-This Spring 2019 semester, she will be around campus helping out her Meet the Firms and Mentorship Directors while volunteering at the VITA clinic and working as an intern with RSM.
-Faith likes enjoys having a busy schedule and being productive.
-When she’s on vacation, she backpacks for weeks and goes to different places by herself.
+Faith Sevilla is your Fall 2019 Accounting Association President.
+She is also a GCC transfer student, a traveler, and a hair enthusiast.
+Her college life has been such an amazing journey because of the help of people from Accounting Association, and she hopes to share her knowledge with her mentees, friends, and the future of AA.
+She wants to continue encouraging people to join and be active in any organization on campus.
+As a transfer student from GCC who was never involved in any club organization, she was enlightened when she saw the dynamic and harmony between fellow students who are helping out each other through the recruiting process, networking events, and accounting classes.
+She then decided to be part of the Accounting Association and was honored to become one of the Marketing Directors in Spring 2018 where she was able to be creative and informative on AA's social media platform.
+The following semester, she became the Executive of Operations for AA and because of her strong personality, eagerness to learn, and leadership skills, she was able to make the Meeting Directorship stronger by staring new events, such as evening meetings, study sessions, and bring back the 'Meet AA' event.
+Last semester, she was the Vice-President of AA, and she was on campus helping out her Meet the Firms and Mentorship Directors while volunteering at the VITA clinic and working as an intern with RSM.
+As President, she would like to continue traditions and make AA even stronger by working on the improvements that the club should make.
+Faith enjoys having a busy schedule and being productive.
+When she’s on vacation, she backpacks for weeks or months and goes to different countries by herself.
 She’s very independent and strong-minded.
-Backpacking to many different countries and living like a local made her appreciate little things she has that other people might not and made her understand that getting lost is fine because it will help you find yourself and be a better person.
-She likes getting out of her comfort zone and trying new things because she believes that pushing yourself to be uncomfortable and not limiting yourself will take you far in your personal life and career goals.
+Backpacking to many different countries and living like a local made her appreciate the little things she has.
+She likes getting out of her comfort zone and trying new things because she believes that pushing yourself to be uncomfortable and not limiting yourself will take you far in your personal and professional life.
 If you see her around, talk to her!

 Executive of Operations